ZohairSait/Inventory-Management-System/README.md

 # Inventory-Management-System

-This is an Inventory Management System built with Flask and MySQL.
-It provides APIs to manage products, suppliers, purchases, sales, and users.
+This is an Inventory Management System built using Python's Flask framework and MySQL database.
+It provides RESTful APIs to manage products, suppliers, purchases, sales, and user autentication.
 The application allows CRUD operations on these entities and user authentication.

 # Project Structure
 <br>